ArkTrek/dcm2png/README.md

 - **Publications/Reports**: When medical images are needed for reports or publications, converting DICOM to PNG allows easy embedding into documents.

-## Features

-- Converts DICOM files (.dcm) to PNG (.png).
-- Processes DICOM files from a folder and all its subfolders.
-- Outputs all PNG files to a single specified folder.
-- Normalizes pixel intensity values for proper display in PNG format.

 ## Requirements

 - Python 3.x